Marriage, civil partnership and cohabitation agreements

 Living together without any official agreement

 If partners live together without any cohabitation agreement, nothing is regulated by law.
-Even so, living together does have consequences for the rules applied by certain institutions, such as the Belastingdienst (Tax and Customs Administration) who may require payment of partner tax (in Dutch).
+Even so, living together does have consequences for the rules applied by certain institutions.
+For example, the Tax Administration (Belastingdienst), may treat you as partners for tax purposes (information in Dutch).